nerseswolf/Vanilla-Gradient-and-LRP-Methods-with-Convolutional-Neural-Networks/README.md

 # Training a Convolutional Neural Network and Explaining its Predictions via Vanilla Gradient and LRP Methods (advanced)

-The Net is trained on the CIFAR-10 dataset and explained its predictions in terms of input variables using Gradient X Input and LRP.
+The Network is trained on the CIFAR-10 dataset and explained its predictions in terms of input variables using Gradient X Input and LRP.

 ## Part 1: Training the Convolutional Network